 The last major development, a branch line

-linking Romford with Grays via Upminster, was authorised in an act dated 20th August 1883.
+linking Romford with Grays via Upminster, was authorised in an Act of Parliament dated 20th August 1883.
 The first section, Grays to

-Upminster, with intermediate station at Ockendon, opened on 1st July 1892, followed by the remainder to Romford on 7th June
+Upminster, with intermediate station at Ockendon, opened on 1st July 1892, followed by the remainder to Romford, with intermediate station

 In 1949 Basildon was designated a new town, and, although it was nearly 10 years